 Here are some questions and answers that you may have about my Blacksmith Experience Days

 Please contact me with any other questions.

 Men and women?

 I’ve now had my first woman on a Blacksmith Experience Day, she came along with her dad – both made a small cheese knife.
-I have so far found that it is often men who come on the course, with their significant others having booked it for them as a gift.
-This is not to say that the day is tailored to men.
+I have so far found that it is often men who come on the course, with their wives, girlfriends or daughters having booked it for them as a gift.
 As a teacher I would be happy to teach anyone at the level they feel comfortable with.

 Is the course set up for only forging a knife?

 No. When I wrote the aims of the course I had already made many cheese knives and know them to be popular, they are relatively complex in process and give a good opportunity to explore different areas within blacksmithing.

 If there was a similar project, such as a fire poker, bottle opener, toasting fork or coat hook for example, that could be a project we could tackle in an experience day instead.
 Feel free to mention when booking if you would maybe prefer something else as I will be able to tell you if I think that it would be possible and gives me a chance to pre-plan.